ynput/ayon-workgroups/resolve-workgroup/decisions/AYD-RE-###-Decision-example.md

 What option (if) was chosen and why.

+## Goals

+  - [ ] List of goals that this decision should achieve

 ## Action items

   - [ ] Link to the specific issue created in ayon-workgroups repository

+## References

+  - List of references to other documents or discussions